From Pat Houck:

 These units provide a quick answer to on-site housing requirements for relief workers needing shelter for living, storage, medical facilities and other on-site logistics.

 Optional configurations are available, based on use and weather conditions.
 Light weight for portable and rental, Medium weight for homes and buildings, Heavy weight for hurricane, typhoon and cyclone prone environments.
-Images and specifications are available after signing a NDA while our patent attorney completes our patent applications and secures our patent rights.
+Images and specifications are available.